 I’ve written before about my social anxiety.
-How it sometimes complicates things with my career progression, social life and relationships.
+Unfortunately, it sometimes complicates things with my career progression, social life and relationships.

-But when I made the decision to go “all in” and attend FinCon, I thought the hardest part was behind me.
+But when I decided to go “all in” and attend FinCon, I thought the hardest part was behind me.
 I had made my decision to attend, and I was committed.
 Anything beyond that would be “mind over matter”, and I could “will” the social anxiety away.

 Especially since back home, I had entire groups of people cheering me on.
-So proud that I was stepping out of my comfort zone, and trying something new.
-Waiting on pins and needles to hear how my experience had been.
-Messaging and texting me, to make sure I was having a wonderful time — and that I would promise to reach out if I started to falter.
+So proud that I was stepping out of my comfort zone and trying something new.
+They were waiting on pins and needles to hear how my experience had been.
+Messaging and texting me to make sure I was having a wonderful time — and that I would promise to reach out if I started to falter.

 But I pushed myself too far, didn’t heed the warning signs, and had to make a hasty retreat on multiple occasions.

-Sensory overload is a term that is generally used when there is too much of something.
-Too many things going on at once, an over-abundance of noise, energy or mental chaos.
+nerally used when there is too much of something; too many things are going on at once, an over-abundance of noise, energy or mental chaos.

-This article does a great job at describing the effects of over-stimulation and sensory overload.
+This article does a great job of describing the effects of over-stimulation and sensory overload.

 The world becomes overwhelming and intolerable, which leads to anxiety and stress.
-And there can be both mental and physical symptoms that manifest due to this level of stress.
+And there can be both mental and physical symptoms that manifest due to this stress level.

 I can tell you for certain, my heart *appeared* to be beating out of my chest — for my entire trip, from start to finish.
 And yet, every single time I’d consult my handy little hot-pink FitBit, my heart rate was well within my normal range.

-Another physical symptom I noticed practically the entire week: a hyper-awareness, sort of like a “buzzing” in the mind and body.
-I was super-aware of every single miniscule noise or activity around me.
-Kind of like being startled over and over again.
+I noticed another physical symptom practically the entire week: a hyper-awareness, sort of like a “buzzing” in the mind and body.
+I was super-aware of every single minuscule noise or activity around me—kind of like being startled over and over again.